ebi-ait/ingest-ui/README.md

 ```

-Currently working with the ff versions:
+Currently, working with the ff versions:
+see package.json for engine version limits.
 ```
 $ node --version
 v12.16.2